Auto Chess PC guide – items, cheat sheets, strategy & tips

 - 8) Several things affect which chess pieces are available from the shop.
 These include pieces that have been bought by other players, as well as your Player Level.
 If you’re not seeing enough of the better tier units, spend some cash into Player Levels.

 - 9) Don’t be afraid to sell upgraded chess pieces.
-The pieces of higher tiers have better overall stats aside from health, so sell off weaker champions unless you’ve managed to progress their star rank to level 3.
+The pieces of higher tiers have better overall stats aside from health, so sell off weaker chess pieces unless you’ve managed to progress their star rank to level 3.

 - 10) Also, don’t be afraid to stack items.
 There are occasions when having more than once copy of an item for a chess piece may be beneficial.